apache/bahir-flink/flink-connector-netty/README.md

 val env = StreamExecutionEnvironment.getExecutionEnvironment
 env.addSource(new TcpReceiverSource(7070, Some("http://localhost:9090/cb")))
 ```
->tryPort:   try to use this point, if this point is used then try a new port
+>tryPort:   try to use this port, if this point is used then try a new port
 >callbackUrl:   register connector's ip and port to a `Third Register Service`

-##  full example
+## Full Example

-There are two example for get start:
+There are two example to get started:

 *   [StreamSqlExample](https://github.com/apache/bahir-flink/blob/master/flink-connector-netty/src/test/scala/org/apache/flink/streaming/connectors/netty/example/StreamSqlExample.scala)
 *   [TcpSourceExample](https://github.com/apache/bahir-flink/blob/master/flink-connector-netty/src/test/scala/org/apache/flink/streaming/connectors/netty/example/TcpSourceExample.scala)